UX

 When the structure is already working against the user

-In one project, a sign-up had grown to the point where users were being asked for information that wasn’t needed until much later, simply because it made things easier internally.
-The design could improve , clarify inputs, and guide users more effectively, but it couldn’t remove the underlying issue that too much was being asked too soon.
+In one project, a sign-up journey had grown to the point where users were being asked for information that wasn't needed until much later, simply because it was easier to collect it upfront internally.
+The design could improve and clarify inputs, but it couldn't change the fact that too much was being asked too soon.

-In another, a booking introduced multiple upfront, not because users needed them, but because the behind it required those choices early.
-Again, the interface could be refined, but the friction was already built into the structure.
+In another, a booking flow introduced multiple upfront because the required those choices early, not because users needed them there.
+The could be refined, but the friction was already built into the structure.

 Where journeys really start to fail